The Perils of Diving

 Determining Fault After a Diving Accident

-The actual act of diving can take a split second, so it is challenging to identify the absolute cause of a spinal cord or other injury.
+The actual act of diving can take a split second, so it is challenging to identify the absolute cause of a spinal cord or other injuries.
 Anyone who experiences such a life-changing event needs to turn to a lawyer who understands both spinal cord injuries and swimming pool accidents and knows the liability issues in these complex legal cases.